NRCan/PlotFTIR/README.md

 <img src="man/figures/README-basic_plot_en-1.png" width="100%" />

-We can also plot spectra in a stacked/offset manner instead of overlaid:
+You can also plot spectra in a stacked/offset manner instead of
+overlaid:

 ``` r
 # Generate a plot